kbraggster/Nvim-RC/README.md

 # 💤 LazyVim
-My custom version of LazyVim [LazyVim](https://github.com/LazyVim/LazyVim).
+My custom version of [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+Refer to the [documentation](https://lazyvim.github.io/installation) to learn how to make edits to this distro.

 RC geared more towards C++/Rust development